aiidateam/aiida-plugin-cutter/{{cookiecutter.plugin_name}}/docs/source/developer_guide/index.rst

 PyPI release
 ++++++++++++

-Your plugin is already prepared for being uploaded to the `Python Package Index <https://pypi.org/>`_.
+Your plugin is ready to be uploaded to the `Python Package Index <https://pypi.org/>`_.
 Just register for an account and::

     pip install twine